Quazatron: Gameplay

-If Klepto is sufficiently damaged, it will lose all acquired parts and be left with its default loadout.
+If Klepto is sufficiently damaged, it will lose all acquired parts and be left with its default loadout and low power.
 The player must then seek immediate repairs or risk losing the game completely.
 Klepto's damage level is denoted by the expression on his face, rather than an energy bar.
 These facial expressions, including eye blinks and looks, were inspired by Andrew Braybrook's animation techniques for Gribbly's Day Out.

 When the first location, Quazatron, has been completely cleared, Klepto proceeds to the next citadel, Beebatron (a reference to a rival microcomputer, the BBC Model B or "Beeb").
 Subsequent citadels, Commodo and Amstrados, are also named after microcomputers of the era.

 History

 Quazatron was a Spectrum version of Paradroid, which was written by Graftgold partner Andrew Braybrook in 1985.
 Although a direct conversion was considered, it was felt that the Spectrum could not handle screen-scrolling as smoothly as the Commodore 64.
 However, Steve Turner had been working on an isometric landscape engine for the Spectrum called Ziggurat and decided to use this with the Paradroid game mechanics, control system and patrol paths.

 This new isometric perspective (drawing visual comparisons with Marble Madness) also provided an additional gameplay aspect – opposing droids could be pushed off edges in order to damage them.